Resolving common issues

 1. Go to [opencollective.com/signup/organization](https://opencollective.com/signup/organization) and create an organisation.

-2. Return to the expense page, refresh it, and click the pencil icon () next to Pay To.
+2. Return to the expense page, refresh it, and click the pencil icon (![](https://1845022273-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FG6rfLCWr65V6U0CKjdKg%2Fuploads%2F4zGojZnJtM4ZNHZy9c28%2Fpencil.svg?alt=media\&token=ec347f21-2a1b-4ce5-95a8-518a86e39762)) next to `Pay To`.

-3. Select An account I administer, then select your new organisation.
+3. Select `An account I administer`, then select your new organisation.

-4. Select or add a payment method for your organisation, then click Save.
+4. Select or add a payment method for your organisation, then click `Save`.

 If you *do not* control or represent the entity being paid:

-1. Email [email protected] with the legal name of the entity, its contact details, and a document confirming its bank details.
+1. Email <contact@giftcollective.nz> with the legal name of the entity, its contact details, and a document confirming its bank details.

-2. Our team will create a Vendor for the entity, and will tell you when it's ready.
+2. Our team will create a `Vendor` for the entity, and will tell you when it's ready.

-3. Return to the expense page, and click the pencil icon () next to Pay To.
+3. Return to the expense page, and click the pencil icon (![](https://1845022273-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FG6rfLCWr65V6U0CKjdKg%2Fuploads%2F4zGojZnJtM4ZNHZy9c28%2Fpencil.svg?alt=media\&token=ec347f21-2a1b-4ce5-95a8-518a86e39762)) next to `Pay To.`

-4. Select A vendor, search for the vendor created by our team, select it, and click Save.
+4. Select `A vendor`, search for the vendor created by our team, select it, and click `Save`.

-Unclear connection to charitable purpose
+<summary>Unclear connection to charitable purpose</summary>

 Every expense needs to show its connection to your Collective's charitable purpose.